Shatavari (Asparagus racemosus) - Shatavari Uses, Benefits and Effects on Dosha

 Description of Shatavari Plant

 Shatavari is a perennial climbing plant with straight and hooked spines, extending to a height of 1- 2 meters.
 This is a sweet and bitter herb.
 Its young stems are delicate and brittle.
 The flowers having fragrance, white in color with small spikes.
-The roots are white tuberous, radish shaped, tapered at end and are found in clusters.
+Roots are white tuberous, radish shaped, tapered at end and are found in clusters.
 Older plants have longer and thicker roots.
 Its leaves are thin and pine needles.
 Fruits are in the form of small berries that appear purple to black in color.

 The name Shatavari interprets "she who possesses 100 husbands", stating herb with rejuvenative effects upon the female reproductive organs not only for young woman, even for women in their middle and elder years, to help them gracefully transition through the natural phases of life, including menopause.
 Shatavari efficiently helps in balancing Pitta Dosh.
 Ayurveda has entitled Shatavari as the Queen of herbs.
 It is the primary herb recommended for female health.

-Shatavari is naturally blessed herb with medicinal properties as nutritive tonic, antacid, diuretic, rejuvenative, aphrodisiac, galactogogue, laxative, antispasmodic, antitumor, demulcent, anti-depressant, anti-microbial, anti-oxidant, adaptogenic and as well it is immunomodulatory.
+Shatavari is naturally blessed herb with medicinal properties as nutritive tonic, antacid, diuretic, rejuvenative, aphrodisiac, galactogogue, laxative, antispasmodic, antitumor, demulcent, anti-depressant, anti-microbial, anti-oxidant, adaptogenic and immunomodulator.

 Chemical Constituents of Shatavari (Asparagus racemosus)

 - Root - Sarsapogenin, two spirostanolic, two Furostanolic sponins, Sitosterol, Asparagamine A

 - Fruits - B- sitosterol, Sarsasapogenin, Diosenin, Asparamins A & B.

 - Shatavari Leaves - Flavonoids, Rutin.